-1. Alas, for now she sits alone, the city once was great Now a widow silent grieves and contemplates her fate The greatest of the nations a tribute has become She weeps at night, her tears alight, her beauty's come undone.
+H1.
+Alas, for now she sits alone, the city once was great Now a widow silent grieves and contemplates her fate The greatest of the nations a tribute has become She weeps at night, her tears alight, her beauty's come undone.

-Her lovers have betrayed her, her friends become her foes Judah gone to exile, she's bent from all her woes She dwelt among the nations, but there she found no rest She tried to hide in narrow sides but there they caught her best.
+Her lovers have betrayed her, her friends become her foes Judah's gone to exile, she's bent from all her woes She dwelt among the nations, but there she found no rest She tried to hide in narrow sides but there they caught her best.

-Her roads now are in mourning; they do not pilgrims bear Her gates are wide but empty; now sighs of priests they hear Her rival's now her master, her children sold as slaves She lost her kin, God counts her sins, stripped from all her grace.
+Her roads are now in mourning; they do not pilgrims bear Her gates are wide but empty; now sighs of priests they hear Her rival's now her master, her children sold as slaves She lost her kin, God counts her sins, stripped from all her grace.

 Her leaders found no pasture, they stumbled as they fled Jerusalem remembers all the treasures now are bled When no one came to help her, her enemies rejoiced They wonder how she wanders now, but this was all her choice.

 Iniquity she flaunted, to ends she paid no mind And now they loot her Temple where her treasures were confined The people sigh in hunger, they trade for loaves of bread I wish this not, this vapid rot, 'pon those who see my dread.